theupdateframework/taps/candidate-tuf-versions.md

 shall not be deleted even once a version is deprecated.

-A repository may indicate the planned phase out of metadata conforming to a major version of the TUF specification using an optional `deprecation_timestamp` field in targets metadata.
+A repository may indicate the planned phase out of metadata conforming to a major version of the TUF specification using an optional `becomes_obsolete` field in targets metadata.
 This field can be added to targets metadata once a date is set for deprecation of metadata adhering to a TUF specification version by the repository and will include the timestamp after which the metadata for the current specification version will no longer be maintained.
 Inclusion of this field will signal to clients both that they will need to upgrade to the next specification version before the timestamp, and that there will not be metadata available in the current directory after this